 Gluten and Autoimmune Diseases – Is there a connection?

 Research continues to link the autoimmune spectrum of diseases to gluten sensitivity.
-In a recent study, gluten intolerance was found to be present in patients with multiple types of autoimmune conditions:
+In the research studies referenced below, gluten intolerance was found to be present in patients with multiple types of autoimmune conditions.
+Below are direct quotes from studies:

 “A total of 111 patients (40%) were diagnosed with additional autoimmune diseases…autoimmune thyroiditis was the most common concurrent disease (28 patients, 10%).
 Other concurrent autoimmune diseases comprised vitiligo (5 patients), rheumatoid arthritis (5 patients), Sjogren syndrome (4 patients), ulcerative colitis (4 patients), conjunctivitis (4 patients), celiac disease (3 patients), systemic lupus erythematodes (2 patients), type I diabetes (2 patients), multiple sclerosis (2 patients), polymyalgia rheumatica (2 patients), and urticaria (2 patients).
 One patient each was diagnosed with Crohn’s disease, autoimmune gastritis, collagenous colitis, hypophysitis, and sarcoidosis.”

-Although we have identified a number of environmental and genetic triggers for autoimmunity, the only confirmed and scientifically agreed upon cause for any autoimmune disease in gluten.
+Although we have identified a number of environmental and genetic triggers for autoimmunity, the most well studied, confirmed, and scientifically agreed upon cause for any autoimmune disease in gluten.
+Gluten, the protein found in grains that is notorious for sparking an inflammatory response.
 When will doctors quit trying to micro analyze autoimmune diseases and look at the obvious connections?

-Treatment for most autoimmune conditions consists of steroids, DMARDS, and other anti-inflammatories.
+Treatment for most autoimmune conditions consists of steroids, DMARDS (Disease Modifying Mnti Rheumatic Drugs), biologics, and other anti-inflammatories.
 Do doctors ever consider where the inflammation is coming from?

 Gluten & Autoimmune Diseases – The connection that needs more attention…